Polyaspartic Floor Coating vs. Epoxy: Why Floortek’s Modern System Is 10X Better

 We compiled the most common questions our customers ask when comparing polyaspartic floor coating vs epoxy to help you make the best decision for your home.

-1. What is the main benefit of choosing polyaspartic floor coating vs epoxy?
+What is the curing time difference for polyaspartic floor coating vs epoxy?

-7. Why is the initial cost of polyaspartic floor coating vs epoxy different?
+Why is the ROI higher for polyaspartic floor coating vs epoxy?

 Ready to Upgrade Your Floor with Floortek?

-You’ve seen the evidence: when it comes to long-term durability, speed of installation, and resistance to the harsh climate conditions across the United States, polyaspartic is better than epoxy.
+You’ve seen the evidence: when it comes to long-term durability, installation speed, and resistance to harsh climate conditions across the United States, polyaspartic is better than epoxy.
 Why settle for the old, failure-prone material when you can invest in the superior modern solution?

-Our team at Floortek Coatings It is committed to providing you with a beautiful, ultra-durable floor that will last the life of your home.
+Our team at Floortek Coatings is committed to providing you with a beautiful, ultra-durable floor that will last the life of your home.
 Don't waste your time and money on a coating that will fail in a few years.
-Read more about us And our commitment to quality.
+Read more about us and our commitment to quality.

 We want to make this decision easy for you: